MEPG: A Minimalist Ensemble Policy Gradient Framework for Deep Reinforcement Learning: Experimental Results

 \subsection{Ablation Studies}

-We conduct ablation studies to understand the contribution of each individual component.
-We show the ablation results for ME-DDPG and ME-SAC in Table \ref{table: ablation for me-ddpg 4 env}, where we compare the performance of removing or adding specific component from ME-DDPG or ME-SAC.
-Firstly, we investigate three key components, i.e., dropout (DO), Target Policy Smoothing (TPS), and Delay Update (DU) in ME-DDPG.
-In practice, we do not utilize Clipped Double Q-learning (CDQ) from TD3.
-The results show the effectiveness of each component varies in different tasks.
-CDQ usually has some help that is not particularly obvious but is not consistent as there are some environments that overestimation may encourage exploration and thus lead to better performance.
+We conduct ablation studies to demonstrate the contribution of each individual component.
+We show the ablation results for ME-DDPG and ME-SAC in Table \ref{table: ablation for me-ddpg 4 env}, where we compare the performance of removing or adding specific components from ME-DDPG or ME-SAC.
+Firstly, the effectiveness of the minimalist ensemble consistent Bellman update is investigated.
+We take the conventional Dropout operator acting on both sides of the Bellman equation, resulting in ME-DDPG-R and ME-SAC-R methods respectively.
+The empirical evaluations show that the proposed minimalist ensemble consistent Bellman update helps a lot and brings performance improvements.
+Secondly, we investigate three key components, i.e., dropout (DO), Target Policy Smoothing (TPS), and Delay Update (DU) in ME-DDPG.
 DO, DU and TPS help a lot.
-Secondly, we perform a similar ablation analysis for the ME-SAC algorithm, where "FIX-ENT" means we adopt a fixed entropy coefficient $\alpha$.
-The ablation results of the ME-DDPG algorithm for CDQ, DU, and DO are also applicable to the ME-SAC method.
+Thirdly, we perform a similar ablation analysis for the ME-SAC algorithm, where "FIX-ENT" means we adopt a fixed entropy coefficient $\alpha$.
+The ablation results of the ME-DDPG algorithm for DU, and DO are also applicable to the ME-SAC method.
 Here we find that automatic adjustment of entropy is extremely helpful.
-In addtion, for both ME-DDPG and ME-SAC, the minimalist ensemble consistent Bellman update helps a lot and brings performance improvements.
-Additional experimental results and learning curves can be found in the technical appendix.
+Additional experimental results and learning curves can be found in the Supplementary Material.